The ultimate guide to Instagram hashtags for 2023

-Initially thought to be an early Instagram trend, hashtags are now here to stay.
-Not only have they become a powerful marketing and branding tool — operating like a funnel for your target audiences — hashtags also showcase what users are actively searching for, and what kind of content they want to engage with regularly.
-Whether you’re a print designer specializing in #risograph or you’re promoting your Seattle-based café with #SEAbrew, your hashtags help identify who you are and what your brand is all about.
+Initially thought to be an early trend, Instagram hashtags are now here to stay.
+Not only have they become a powerful marketing and branding tool — operating like a funnel for your target audiences and boosting your chances of being featured on the explore page — Instagram hashtags also showcase what users are actively searching for, and what kind of content they want to engage with regularly.
+Whether you’re a print designer specializing in #risograph or promoting your Seattle-based café with #SEAbrew, your hashtags help others identify your Instagram account, who you are, and what your brand is all about.

 Structurally, a hashtag is any word or phrase immediately preceded by a hashtag symbol (#), also known as the number sign or the pound sign.
 This symbol tells the app to hyperlink the following word or phrase.
 That hyperlink is what makes you and your brand discoverable on Instagram.
 To create a hashtag, make sure there isn’t any space between the symbol and the words you are using.
 Remember that you can’t use additional symbols or special characters in your hashtags, either.
 You can, however, use numbers.
 Here are some examples of all these tips using the phrase “Beach Book Club”: